BXYMartin/HTML-Lab/README.md

 # HTML-Lab
-Loading Bar, Indexing, CSS Animations and More!
+Loading Bar, Indexing, CSS Animations, Bilingual and More!